wp-plugins/dashbar/readme.txt

 Tested up to: 3.2.1
 Stable tag: 3.0

-Enhance Wordpress Admin bar to add features present in previous versions of DashBar: mainly edit posts displayed on current page
+Enhance Wordpress Admin bar to add features present in previous versions of DashBar: mainly edit posts or pages displayed on current page

 == Description ==